 Statement

-The British Small Animal Veterinary Association (BSAVA) recognises that regenerative medicine and stem cell therapy have the potential to provide new treatment strategies for a wide range of diseases and conditions for which there are currently no or limited therapeutic options.
-Although these treatments have the potential to improve the health and welfare of animals it is important that the benefits and risks are fully evaluated before being made commercially available.
+The BSAVA recognises that biological therapies, also termed regenerative medicine including stem cell and conditioned serum therapies, have the potential to provide new treatment strategies for a wide range of diseases and conditions for which there are currently no or limited therapeutic options.
+Although these treatments have the potential to improve the health and welfare of animals, it is important that the benefits and risks are fully evaluated before being made commercially available.
+The BSAVA is aware that some products have now been licensed and are commercially available.

 The BSAVA supports and encourages scientific research into the development of regenerative therapies including animal stem cell use.
-The BSAVA recognises the need for well-designed, ethically approved, clinical trials in order to establish a knowledge base on the safety and efficacy of stem cell therapies.
+The BSAVA recognises the need for well-designed, ethically approved, clinical trials in order to establish a knowledge base on the safety and efficacy of stem cell therapies and determine their role in clinical management.
+Individuals wishing to conduct a clinical trial in the UK should refer to regulatory guidance published by the Veterinary Medicines Directorate on Animal Test Certificates.

 The BSAVA recommends that consideration is given to appropriate regulation of these therapies in order to protect animal welfare.